-It’s the start of a New Year which means everyone starts thinking about aspects of their life that they would like to change.
-If you are looking to change your life by tackling your debt, then have a read of this post - How to Start Your Debt Free Journey.
+Everyone starts thinking about aspects of their life that they would like to change.
+If you are looking to change your life by tackling your debt, then this post will show you How to Start Your Debt Free Journey.

 You have just asked one of the most common questions – where or how do I start tackling my debt?
 On the surface it is easy – you just pay the money back.
 But let’s face it, if you are in debt in the first place it will be because you spent money you didn’t have.
 If you didn’t have it then, you probably don’t have it now.
 So where do you start.
 Take a look at this post I wrote which may give you some ideas: